 “Ekphrasis” is traditionally defined as the literary representation of a work of visual art.
-One of the oldest forms of writing, its meaning originated in ancient Greece where it referred to the practice and skill of describing people, objects, and experiences through vivid, highly detailed accounts.
-Today, ekphrasis is more openly interpreted as one art form, whether it be writing, visual art, music, or film, being used to define and describe another art form, in order to bring to the audience the experiential and visceral impact of the subject.
+One of the oldest forms of writing, it originated in ancient Greece, where it referred to the practice and skill of presenting artworks through vivid, highly details accounts.
+Today, ekphrasis is more openly interpreted as one art form, whether it be writing, visual art, music, or film, that is used to define and describe another art form, in order to bring to an audience the experiential and visceral impact of the subject.

 The ekphrasis series is dedicated to publishing rare, out-of-print, and newly commissioned texts as accessible paperback volumes.
 It is part of David Zwirner Books’s ongoing effort to publish new and surprising pieces of writing on visual culture.